-However, there is one example I encourage you to try: If you want to create a habit for going to sleep early, then you can create a craving for it by making yourself really tired at your desired bedtime.
+However, there is one example I encourage you to try: If you want to create a habit of going to sleep early, then you can create a craving for it by making yourself tired at your desired bedtime.

 There are some obvious ways to do this:

 - Eat dinner early;